mwelponer/python-pills/README.md

 myMap.pop("alice") # remove item that has key 'alice' myMap.clear() # empty the dictionary

-myMap.get("tom", 0) # if key not found returns 0
+dict1.update(dict2) # integrate in dict1 what is in dict2

-myMap.get("tom", 'notFound') # if key not found returns 'notFound' myMap["tom"] = myMap.get("tom", 0) + 1 # safe increment
+myMap.get("tom", -1) # retrieves a key's value, providing a default if the key doesn't exist myMap["tom"] = myMap.get("tom", 0) + 1 # safe increment
+myMap.setdefault("jack", "100") # Sets a default value if the key doesn't exist

 list(myMap.keys()) # list of keys
 list(myMap.values()) # list of values